Share Your Thoughts - Landmark Eligibility for 1802 N. College, Pobre Panchos

 - Nearly 1,000 designated historic resources, from individual properties to historic districts.

-- Over 230 Fort Collins Landmarks and 4 Landmark Districts that have been officially recognized and protected by City Council.
+- More than 300 Fort Collins Landmarks and 4 Landmark Districts that have been officially recognized and protected by City Council.

-- Over 800 properties in the National Register of Historic Places or Colorado State Register subject to advisory review.
+- More than 800 properties in the National Register of Historic Places or Colorado State Register and subject to advisory review.

-- The City has completed over 70 historic preservation grant projects, translating into over $21M in direct and indirect revenue.
+- The City has completed more than 70 historic preservation grant projects, translating into over $21M in direct and indirect revenue.

 Trying to look up an historic building or place?
 Check out our online database.